Planning for beyond Brentford

 - Developing your independent research skills

-- Providing you with opportunities to explore your post-18 pathway through computer-based information and on-line portal ULAS
+- Providing you with opportunities to explore your post-18 pathway through computer-based information and on-line portal Unifrog

 - Understanding the UCAS process and being able to research different universities and courses using on-line resources

-- Giving guidance and support to help write a personal statement and resume
+- Giving guidance and support to help write a personal statement and CV

-- Researching different courses and apprenticeship and training routes
+- Researching different courses and apprenticeship and vocational training routes

 - Having information and support with financial planning for university, work and training